FredHutch/tfcb_2022/lectures/lecture03/03-redirection/README.md

 Congratulations!
 You know know the basics of output redirection between commands and into files.

-The next step is to work through the `04-vim` README.
+The next step is to work through the `04-vim` README, so `cd ../04-vim`.